EXPLAINER: Why ‘world’s pharmacy’ India is short on shots

 Officials in India seemed to have been caught off guard by several things, including the speed at which vaccines were approved for use around the world.
 India like many other countries had been working under the assumption that vaccines wouldn’t be ready for use until mid-2021.

 Instead, they started being greenlit in some countries in December — upping the pressure to not only produce but deliver promised shots as soon as possible.
-India, which approved two vaccines in January, turned out to not be ready for either the eventual demand at home or abroad.
+India, which approved two vaccines in January, turned out to not be ready for the eventual demand either at home or abroad.

 The government’s plan had been to vaccinate 300 million of the India’s nearly 1.4 billion people by August.
 But it hadn’t actually reserved even close to enough shots to do so.
-It had just assumed — partly based on projections from the country’s vaccine makers — that there would be enough doses to both vaccinate people at home and fulfil promised orders abroad.
+It had just assumed — partly based on projections from the country’s vaccine makers — that there would be enough doses to both vaccinate people at home and fulfill promised orders abroad.

 There also was little domestic urgency because India’s infections had been declining consistently for months.
 In fact, in January, just days after India kicked off its domestic vaccination campaign and also started exporting shots, Modi declared victory over the pandemic at a virtual gathering of the World Economic Forum.